Slow Tours-helping people enjoy personalised, immersive tours since 2007

 A large range of tours in Europe

-By June 2017 over 400 tours were on the website, hand-picked, great partner companies, and many of the tours checked personally.
+By June 2017 over 400 tours were on the website, hand-picked, great partner companies, people we are proud to work with.
 We have done the hard work so clients can select the Slow Tour of their choice, book and pay online.
 For a more personal experience, an email or telephone contact is provided on the website.
+WE are and will remain a 'boutique' tour operator.

 As the company grows so does the team, and there is a really enthusiastic one at Slow Tours, with a back office of great people involved in the development of the company.